-Further controls that may apply SECTION B PART 14 - Urban Precinct and Sites

-- 1 To provide deep soil areas capable of supporting large canopy trees in between buildings on the same development site so the Ku-ring-gai garden and tree canopy character is enhanced. - 2 To ensure that new development scaling, massing and spaces between buildings support the desired area character. - 3 To configure buildings that facilitate the provision of useable communal open space, private open space and landscape area. - 4 To maximise view sharing and view corridors into landscaped gardens inbetween the buildings onsite, and within the setback areas.
+Further controls that may apply SECTION A PART 1B - Dictionary SECTION B PART 14 - Urban Precinct and Sites Objectives Controls To provide deep soil areas capable of supporting tall trees in between buildings on the same development site so the Ku-ring-gai garden and tree canopy character is enhanced.
+To ensure that new development scaling, massing and spaces between buildings support the desired area character Residential buildings on the same development site are to include areas of deep soil in between the buildings that are capable of housing substantial vegetation and tall trees.
+The minimum separation between residential buildings on the development site is to comply with the following controls: Up to 4th Storey 12.0m between habitable rooms/balconies; 9.0m between habitable rooms/balconies and non-habitable rooms; 6.0m between non-habitable rooms.
+3 To configure buildings that facilitate the provision of useable communal open space, private open space and landscape area.
+4 To maximise view sharing and view corridors into landscaped gardens in-between the buildings onsite, and within the setback areas.
+Sth Storey and above iv) 18.0m between habitable rooms/balconies; v) 13.5m between habitable rooms/balconies and non-habitable rooms; vi) 9.0m between non-habitable rooms.
+Buildings are to be located so that apartments benefit from views into and through onsite landscaped gardens.